Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 These values allow for displaying the active event name, the potential rewards for completing the event challenge, and the themed background image and play buttons.

 Remote Config also tells us when the event ends, which is used in the CountdownManager for determining and displaying how much time is left in the current event.
-When that time runs out, it triggers a new call to remote config, to get the updated values for the next event.
+When that time runs out, it triggers a new call to Remote Config, to get the updated values for the next event.

 _**Note**: This sample determines which Game Override data should be returned based on the last digit of the number of minutes in the current server time.
 This is a simplification to be able to frequently observe the season change.